-Trump launches explosive attack on DeSantis and Murdoch media - follow live
+Trump claims he sent FBI to save DeSantis in 2018 in bizarre Truth Social rant – live

 ‘Get ready’: Trump says he will ‘very probably’ run again for president in 2024

-Donald Trump has launched a stinging attack on GOP rival Ron DeSantis following the Florida Governor’s impressive showing in the midterm elections.
+Donald Trump is keeping up his attacks on GOP rival Ron DeSantis following the Florida Governor’s impressive showing in the midterm elections and increased discussion of his potential as a 2024 presidential candidate.

-The one-term president branded him “Ron DeSanctimonious” on Truth Social on Thursday, explaining exactly how the Florida politician owed him his entire career.
+In a long and at times surreal statement last night, Mr Trump claimed that in 2018, he single-handedly saved Mr DeSantis’s first gubernatorial campaign – and that he dispatched the FBI and US Attorneys to protect the governor from defeat in the face of supposed electoral fraud in key counties.
+There is no evidence that his story is true.

-Mr DeSantis is now seen as a strong challenger to Mr Trump for the GOP 2024 presidential nomination.
+Long-time allies and MAGA enthusiasts have turned on Mr Trump as the midterm results have become clearer, with some openly blaming the ex-president for helping thwart the planned “red wave” that was supposed to sweep the Democrats out of power.

 The Rupert Murdoch-owned News Corp empire - which includes Fox News on TV and the New York Post in print - made clear their feelings about Mr Trump with a scathing cover on Thursday morning.